 The executive Directors of the Company participate in this plan.
-Further details can be found in the Directors' Remuneration Report within the 2022 Annual Report and Accounts (pages 120-130).
+Further details can be found in the Directors' Remuneration Policy within the Annual report and accounts 2022 (pages 120-130).

 Performance is assessed against a range of key financial and non-financial performance measures.
 At least 65% of the measures are based on financial performance measures.
 The measures and their respective weightings and targets are set annually by the Committee.